 When the restricted shell evaluates an expression and encounters a function call or an operator application, it calls a callback function (with information about the function call in question).
 This callback function returns true to let the shell go ahead with the evaluation, or false to abort it.
 There are two possible callback functions for the user to implement:

-local_allowed(Func, ArgList, State) -> {boolean(), NewState} This is used to determine if the call to the local function Func with arguments ArgList is to be allowed.

-non_local_allowed(FuncSpec, ArgList, State) -> {boolean(),NewState} {redirect,NewFuncSpec,NewArgList},NewState}
+• local_allowed(Func, ArgList, State) -> {boolean(),NewState} non_local_allowed(FuncSpec, ArgList, State) -> {boolean(),NewState} {{redirect,NewFuncSpec,NewArgList},NewState}